ShmulTomer/TalkGT/README.md

+View on www.talkgt.com

 Project by Tomer Shmul

 - using React JS, Postgres Database, AWS

 PRIORITY:

+- other methods for logging (Google Auth, Apple, etc)
-- other ways to log in
+- more in detail info page
-- use MUI for more components (i.e. buttons)
-- clean up CSS
-- responsive web design (also for mobile)

-To Do:

-- button on Dashboard to show only resolved / unresolved
-- unique usernames
-- (deleted comment) functionality
+- unique username functionality
-- email replies
+- email notifications
-- Sorting and filter feature, searching
+- sorting, filtering, and favoriting
-- Followed/Starred Complaints to my Complaints Tab